IgniteUI/igniteui-docfx/en/components/general/wpf_to_angular_guide/layout.md

 <img src="../../../images/general/wpf_stackpanel.png" />

 If we want to achieve similar layout in Angular, we may use CSS Flexbox layout.
-The Flexible Box Layout Module is a powerful mechanism which allows designing flexible responsive layout structure.
+The Flexible Box Layout Module is a powerful mechanism which allows designing a flexible responsive layout structure.
 In order to use the Flexbox layout, we have to define a container which has its [`display`](https://www.w3schools.com/cssref/pr_class_display.asp) property set to `flex`.
-Also in order to stack the items vertically we have to set the [`flex-direction`](https://www.w3schools.com/cssref/css3_pr_flex-direction.asp) property to `column`.
+Also in order to stack the items vertically, we have to set the [`flex-direction`](https://www.w3schools.com/cssref/css3_pr_flex-direction.asp) property to `column`.

 ```html
 <div class="flex-container">